 Do I need camera equipment insurance?

 That’s entirely up to you, but I’d definitely recommend it.
 If you don’t have specific photographic insurance, chances are your household contents policy will cover you at least in part.
 It’s essential though to check with them that your camera equipment is actually covered away from home and specifically on the trip you’re about to embark on.
 I would never rely on my own household insurance and have specific photo insurance, but your home insurance might be more comprehensive.
+Do check with your insurance whether your gear is covered in the hold of an aircraft.
+Some policies specify it must be in hand luggage.

 Again, the Foreign Office Travel Advice portal is useful here.

 For Kenya, the most useful currencies are US dollars and Kenyan Shillings (KES).
 I would take the bulk of your money in dollars and a smaller amount in shillings.
-The schilling exchange rate can be found here.
+The shilling exchange rate can be found here.

 What electricity will be available?